 Tim Oyer counsels clients on IP matters within or relating to chemistry, materials, and life sciences.
 He is based in Boston and spends some of his time working out of the firm's New York office.
 After serving as President and Managing Partner of the firm from 2007 to 2021, he has returned to the practice of law full time.

-On the technical side, his teams serve clients that most often operate at the interface of chemistry and another area of science or engineering, such as electronic/computers, sensors, medical devices, biotech, nanotechnology, and/or microfluidics.
+On the technical side, his teams serve clients that most often operate at the interface of chemistry and another area of science or engineering, such as pharmaceutical drug discovery, electronic/computers, sensors, medical devices, biotech, nanotechnology, and/or microfluidics.
 These clients appreciate that some of the most exciting things happen at those intersections, where chemistry is a relevant or key aspect.

 Tim’s legal practice encompasses worldwide intellectual property counseling, including patent prosecution, reissues, opinions, oppositions, trademarks, trade secrets, IP due diligence, agreements, and related transactions.